ylhyra/icelandic-hyphenation-neural/docs/README.md

 - HyphenateDOM(element, options)
   - Adds hyphenation directly to element.
 Returns nothing.

+## Accuracy

+The model only splits words when it is reasonably sure that there should be a hyphenation.
+The odds of a given string containing a false positive hyphenation point is <0.2%, the odds of a word containing a false negative hyphenation point (not returning a hyphenation point where there should be one) is 15%.
+False negatives are most common in ambiguous words („torf-stunga“ vs. „torfs-tunga”).

 ## Usage notes

 - [Preventing hyphens from being copied](https://github.com/egilll/do-not-copy-hyphens#readme)